Government Assistance for Single Parents With No Income

 The government offers help paying utility bills for single parents with no income.
 These programs reduce monthly gas, electricity, water, sewer, internet, and cell phone service costs.

-The government provides help with utility costs to single parents without any income.
-Reduce monthly expenses for gas, electricity, water, sewer, internet, and mobile phone service.
+The government helps low-income single parents with utility costs, reducing monthly expenses for gas, electricity, water, sewer, internet, and mobile phone service.

 Gas & Electric